Bonnie J. Dunbar: STS-71

 In a cosmonaut space suit in the Training Simulator Facility at the Yuri Gagarin Cosmonaut Training Center in Star City, Russia.

 In 1993, Dunbar became the Deputy Associate Administrator in the Office of Life and Microgravity Sciences at NASA Headquarters in Washington, D.C.
 In this role she was involved in key decisions regarding the redesign of the Freedom space station, such as the decision to use air at 14.7 psi, which was necessary for experiments with plants.

 Dunbar returned to the Astronaut Office in Houston in December 1993.
 She was approached by David Leestma, a fellow member of the 1980 group of astronauts who was now the Director of Flight Crew Operations, who informed her that he needed someone to go to Russia as a backup for Norman Thagard, who had been designated to become the first US astronaut to fly in space on the Russian Mir space station.
 Finding a volunteer for a grueling year-long training program without any assurance of a flight at the end of it had been difficult.
 No American astronaut had served as a backup since the early days of the Space Shuttle program, and none had flown or even trained for a long-duration mission since Skylab, almost twenty years before.

 Dunbar protested that while she had begun learning Russian, her knowledge of the language was far short of the fluency that would be required.
 After meetings with Carolyn Huntoon and George Abbey, who figured that since she had learned some German for the D-1 mission, she should be able to pick up Russian.
 Dunbar reluctantly agreed.
-On February 4, 1994, NASA announced that Thagard and Dunbar had been selected for the prime an backup crews for a three-month flight on Mir in 1995.
+On February 4, 1994, NASA announced that Thagard and Dunbar had been selected for the prime and backup crews for a three-month flight on Mir in 1995.

 In February 1994, Dunbar traveled to Star City, Russia, where she spent thirteen months in training to be a back-up Mir crew member.
 She found Russian attitudes towards women disconcerting and dismissive, but made friends with Russian women who worked there as engineers and mathematicians and were eager to see her succeed.
 This included survival training for the contingency of a landing in the Arctic region of northern Russia, which Dunbar enjoyed, as it reminded her of home.
 As it happened all seven Shuttle-Mir astronauts ultimately returned to Earth on Space Shuttle missions, but an emergency evacuation in a Soyuz spacecraft was always a possibility.
 In March 1995, the Yuri Gagarin Cosmonaut Training Center certified her as qualified for long-duration Mir flights.
 To obtain this credential she took a series of final oral examinations for each system, in which members of the training department fired questions at her in Russian.